 To do that you may have to not play your favorite opening, but don’t let it be an obstacle; see it as a challenge.

 There is less reward in the safety path.
-To be able to take risks is one of the main characteristics of a good competitor.
+Being able to take risks is one of the main characteristics of a good competitor.

 Assume risks in order to present bigger problems to your opponent.